KSEA-Seattle-IT/ksea-seattle-it.github.io/docs/map/map.md

 * [Parking Lot 14](https://goo.gl/maps/G8EKKarvEDF2dnHK8)
 * [Parking Lot 15](https://goo.gl/maps/cNj26gJqRZkWB16t8)

-> “A parking ticket will be sent by the organizer via email.
-Please display a printed copy on the dashboard of your vehicle to avoid penalty.”
+> “A parking ticket has been sent by the organizer via email.
+Please display a printed copy on the dashboard of your vehicle to avoid penalty.
+If you need one, please ask a KSEA staff.”

 ## Registration (Google Map)